A modern cellar beside ancient Roman heritage

 VinumPlay sits on Calle Capitulares 7, directly beside the columns of Córdoba's Roman Temple of Claudius Marcellus.
 The ancient stone and the contemporary wine venue coexist without either apologizing for the other.
 The result is one of the better addresses in the historic center for a serious glass of wine without the tourist markup.

 The list runs past 300 references.
 28 are available by the glass on any given evening.
-You will not cover everything — the point is to have a reason to come back, to explore a different region, to compare two vintages of the same label.
+You will not cover everything.
+The point is to have a reason to come back, to explore a different region, to compare two vintages of the same label.
 The staff know their wines and give guidance without turning every recommendation into a sales pitch.

 Tasting and tapas